ACMStanley/blog/_posts/2023-04-05-async-iterator-assumptions.md

 During the project, I commited the developer crime of using the 'A' word sparingly.
 The ’A’ word is a dangerous weapon in the programmers arsenal.
 We’ve all been guilty of a using the ‘A’ word at some point.
 Often times we use the ‘A’ word when we think no one is listening, but the word ‘assume’ always comes back to bite you.
 While working with async iterators, I made some subtle assumptions that I didn’t even realise I was making, that caused some bizzare and seemingly unexplainable behaviour.
 The purpose of this blog post is to confront these dodgy assumptions publicly, so they don't trip you up like they did me.

-## Assumption 1: Order of Execution
+## Assumption on Order of Execution

 In a plain old synchrounous iterator, the order of: `next()` being called, code being executed, and results being yielded, is trivial.
 In most cases, you can basically treat all 3 as one atomic step.
 However, in async iterators, this is not the case.